reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 To make things even easier, today we don't even have to set up our own log server, but we can send the logs to a fully managed log server provider in the cloud.
 In this article, we'll be sending logs to [Logz.io](https://logz.io) and then query the logs via their web UI.

+So, **we'll definitely want to send our logs to a log server**.
+Either by logging to standard out and having some infrastructure in place that forwards them from there to the log server, or by configuring our application to send the logs directly to the log server.
+In this article, we're going to look at configuring our application to send them directly to the log server.
+But, we only want to send the logs to the server in a staging or production environment.
+During local development, we don't want to be dependent on an external log server.

+Let's see what we can do to achieve this.

 ## Setting Up a Logz.io Account
-If you want to follow along with sending logs to the cloud, set up an account with [logz.io](https://logz/io).
+If you want to follow along with sending logs to the cloud, set up a free trial account with [logz.io](https://logz/io).
 When logged in, click on the gear icon in the upper right and select Settings -> General.
-Under "Account settings", the page will show your token.
+Under "Account settings", the page will show your "shipping token".
 Copy this token - we'll need it later to configure our application to send logs to the cloud.

 ## Per-Environment Logging for a Plain Java Application

-If you're building a plain Java application that needs configurable logging, this is the tutorial to follow.
+Let's first discuss how we can configure the logging behavior of a plain Java application.
 We'll have a look at both Log4J and Logback and how to configure them to do different things in different runtime environments.
 You can clone or browse the example applications for [Log4J](https://github.com/thombergs/code-examples/tree/master/logging/log4j) and [Logback](https://github.com/thombergs/code-examples/tree/master/logging/log4j) on GitHub.

-### Application Code
+### Example Application

 Our example application is very simple: